-- Identify project manager positions; - Clarify project manager duties; - Address related position classification issues; - Recruit, select, train, and develop qualified project managers to meet their needs; - Implement training, performance, and retention programs (as noted later in this document, agencies need to ensure that courses and training adhere to established procedures and guidelines, especially as the law now authorizes agencies to fund credentials and academic degree training.
-Agencies are reminded that they may pay for formal programs that lead to academic degrees only if the academic institution is accredited by an organization approved by the U.S. Department of Education); and - Conduct succession planning.
+- Identify project manager positions; - Clarify project manager duties; - Address related position classification issues; - Recruit, select, train, and develop qualified project managers to meet their needs; - Implement training, performance, and retention programs; and - Conduct succession planning.

-The guidance addresses the above common concerns about project management issues as raised by officials and representatives from OPM, the Office of Management and Budget, the Chief Human Capital Officers Council, the Chief Information Officers Council, the Chief Financial Officers Council, the Joint Financial Management Improvement Project, the Procurement Executives Council, the Professional Council of Federal Scientists and Engineers, and other groups.
+The guidance addresses the above common concerns about project management issues as raised by officials and representatives from OPM, the Office of Management and Budget, the Human Resources Management Council, the Chief Information Officers Council, the Chief Financial Officers Council, the Joint Financial Management Improvement Project, the Procurement Executives Council, the Professional Council of Federal Scientists and Engineers, and other groups.